jesus-casas/neetcode.io/README.md

-# My Neetcode.io & Leetcode 75 Solutions
+# My Neetcode.io, Leetcode 75, and SQL 50 Solutions

 These solutions are the ones I found most intuitive and should have the time complexity of O(n) for each solution.
 All solutions will include a working Python 3 implementation.
 I am currently working on adding JavaScript and C++ solutions as well.